int128/parallel-test-action/README.md

 If a test file is not found in the test reports, this action assumes the average time of all test files.
 If no test report is given, this action falls back to the round-robin distribution.

-### Lock in parallel jobs
+### Lock for parallel jobs in a workflow

 When this action is run in parallel jobs, each job may generate the different shard files.
 To avoid the race condition, this action acquires the lock by uploading the shards artifact.

 1. The first job acquires the lock by uploading the shards artifact.
-2. The other jobs download the shards artifact and use it.
-Their generated shard files are discarded.
+2. The other jobs will download the shards artifact and use it.
+Their generated shards will be discarded.

-If your workflow contains the different test jobs, you need to explicitly set the `shards-artifact-name` to avoid the conflict.

 ## Specification